xinkecf35/overthinkingcode/assets/_posts/2021/2021-12-28-experience-with-chalice-part-1.md

 Now, the astute among you will have noticed I have yet to talk about actually deploying any of this.
 Or the fact there's a file called `hack-chalice-tf.py` present in the above rule, but I do not elaborate on why it's there.
 In short, that's a whole other story that I will tell next time.
-A tiny spoiler is it has to do with how Chalice produces infrastructure to deploy.
+A tiny spoiler is that it has to do with how Chalice produces infrastructure as code to deploy.
 But I'll cover that in the next post.

 [1]: https://please.build/post_build.html
 [2]: https://please.build/lexicon.html#get_labels